jasb3110/Radiocarbon-reservoir/README.md

   pdf_document: default
 ---

-# New estimations of delta R values for the South-eastern Pacific obtained from Marine20
+# New estimations of $\Delta R$ for the South-eastern Pacific obtained from Marine20

 ## Contents